-Step 11 (Optional) Set the CLI Access Attribute if you want to use a CLI access attribute other than the user distinguished type.
-For example, on a Microsoft Active Directory Server, use the SAMACCOUNTNAME CLI access attribute to retrieve CLI access users by typing SAMACCOUNTNAME in the CLI Access Attribute field.
+- Enter a UI Access Attribute.
+Note: This field is not used for device CLI access; however, it is a required field, so you need to enter a value.
+You can just enter the same value that you enter for the CLI Access Attribute. - Set the CLI Access Attribute if you want to use a CLI access attribute other than the user distinguished type.
+For example, on a Microsoft Active Directory Server, use the samaccountName CLI access attribute to retrieve CLI access users by typing samaccountName.